JustLikeChuu/bearly-awake/README.md

 Most modern solutions offer raw data without the human touch.
 Our project combines the warmth of a comforting object with the power of an AI-driven dashboard, creating a holistic experience that is as soothing as it is insightful.

 # Main Features
-- Interactive Comfort:
-    - The dashboard includes an interactive "Give Hug" button that simulates the bear's comforting presence.

 - Simulated Sleep Tracking:
-    - Users can start and end a sleep session, and the app will simulate and display live sensor data (Heart Rate, Temperature, and Movement).
+    - Users can start and end a sleep session, and the app will simulate and display live sensor data (Heart Rate, Temperature, and Movement etc.).

 - AI Sleep Assistant:
     - A dedicated section provides a personalized routine based on the simulated sleep data, showcasing the core value proposition of an AI-driven companion.